Notes:

 Project 5: Hamburger Menu

 A navigation aspect that hides a menu behind three little horizontal lines also known as UI state control.
-Clicking the hamburger toggles the menu visibility and animates the icon into an X.
+Clicking the hamburger toggles the menu visibility and animates the icon into an X. This project teaches how js can toggle css classes to control responsive layouts and interactive navigation; what this one has in its favor is that it doesn't take up much space on your home page.

 HTML